3.4 Career guidance and counselling

 Public career guidance and counselling services targeting young people take place:

-- mainly, within the premises of local offices of the National Employment Agency, for young unemployed people through providing information regarding the available schemes: Youth Guarantee, career counselling, internship opportunities.
+- within the premises of local offices of the National Employment Agency, for young unemployed people through providing information regarding the available schemes: Youth Guarantee, career counselling, internship opportunities.

 Funding for career guiding and counselling provided by the public employment services is ensured by a special budgetary fund of social insurance.
 The value of funding for the career guiding and counselling for young people cannot be determined in the total budget of the National Employment Agency for active employment measures.